ProjectsGm2/Gm2-Category-Sort/README.md

 category branch.
 When a product text contains any include term and none of the exclude terms, that branch is added to the detected categories.
 These settings are stored in the `gm2_branch_rules` option.
+Each rule is saved using a slug that represents the full category path so even nested branches can be targeted.

 ## SEO Improvements